 Sherlock Resources for H&S Researchers

 Sherlock is Stanford's main shared high performance computing cluster with over 1,600 servers.
 Sherlock is a great solution for computing needs above and beyond what your laptop/desktop can handle, in terms of CPUs, RAM, storage and I/O The School of Humanities and Sciences has resources in Sherlock and has made them available for any researcher (Faculty, Postdoc, Research Staff, or Student) who is on the research team of an H&S faculty member.
 Sherlock can be used for departmental or sponsored research.
 It is not intended for classwork.

-The school's 'hns' partition has 89 compute nodes, including one GPU node and 6 large memory nodes.
+The school's 'hns' partition has 95 compute nodes, and 6 large memory nodes.
 H&S researchers have access to those, along with the centrally provided 'normal' and ‘gpu’ partitions.
 If you need more computing resources or faster access to those resources, consider purchasing systems on the cluster and becoming a Sherlock "owner".

 Getting Started with Sherlock

 First, set up an account.
 Faculty members can do this by writing srcc-support [at] stanford.edu (srcc-support[at]stanford[dot]edu) and specifying the SUNet IDs of the members of their research team to be added to their account.

 Sherlock is usually accessed via ssh.
 Most Unix-like operating systems provide an SSH client by default that can be accessed by typing the ssh command in a terminal window.
 Connect using: